-7. IGP Career Development Courses and IGP Courses That Can Be Counted as Career Development Courses
+7. IGP Entrepreneurship Courses and IGP Courses That Can Be Counted as Entrepreneurship Courses

-In order to fulfill the completion requirements for the master's degree program, students must attain at least 2 credits in Career Development Courses, and should satisfy all of the Graduate Attributes (GA) specified in Table MA-1 of the "Career Development Courses" listed as one of the "Liberal Arts and Basic Science Courses" in the Guide to Graduate Education and International Graduate Program, as well as shown below.
+In order to fulfill the completion requirements for the master's degree program, students must attain at least two credits in Entrepreneurship Courses, and should satisfy all of the Graduate Attributes (GAs) specified in Table M-1 of the "Entrepreneurship Courses" listed as "Liberal Arts and Basic Science Courses" in the Guide to Graduate Education and International Graduate Program, as well as shown below.
 Students will be evaluated in regards to GA achievements at the time of their degree completion.
-As to the courses with two GAs, both GAs stipulated for the courses are considered to be acquired if students receive the corresponding credits for those courses.
+For courses with two GAs, both GAs stipulated for the courses are considered to be acquired if students attain the corresponding credits for those courses.

-Career Development Courses and Major Courses that enable students to acquire GA and that are recognized as equivalent to Career Development Courses, offered by the Graduate Major, are listed in Table M3 below.
-Students can also acquire GA and credits by taking the Career Development Courses offered by Innovator and Inventor Development Platform (IIDP) listed as one of the "Liberal Arts and Basic Science Courses" in the Guide to Graduate Education and International Graduate Program.
+Entrepreneurship Courses and Major Courses that enable students to acquire GAs and are recognized as equivalent to Entrepreneurship Courses, offered by the Graduate Major, are listed in Table M3 below.
+Students can also acquire GAs and credits by taking the Entrepreneurship Courses offered by the Center for Entrepreneurship Education (CEE) listed as "Liberal Arts and Basic Science Courses" in the Guide to Graduate Education and International Graduate Program.